edwardslab-wustl/TE-detective/README.md

 ### Input files

 ````
-    1. BAM file
+    1. BAM file (required)
 	preferably prepared using following alignment command:
 	bwa mem -M -Y -R $RG_LINE ref.fa test_1.fq test_2.fq | samtools view -b -S - > test_ref.bam

-    2. ref_fofn file
+    2. ref_fofn file (refquired)
 	Reference file specifying repeat to be examined (e.g. LINE) and location of Reference sequence of repeat elements:
 	file can be space- or tab-delimited
-	first field is the repeat name
+	The first field is the repeat name
-	second field is the full path to a fasta file containing the reference sequences for the repeat element
+	The second field is a fasta file containing the reference sequences for the repeat element.
+We recomend specifying the full path, but if the file can't be found the code will then search the directory the ref_fofn file is in as well as the current working directory for the fasta file.
 	Reference sequences of repeat elements can be obtained from Repbase(https://www.girinst.org/server/RepBase/index.php) or other resources.
 	See example file ref_fofn in the example_data folder.

-    3. bed formatted file of known repeat locations corresponding to the genome version used for alignment.
+    3. bed formatted file of known repeat locations corresponding to the genome version used for alignment (optional, but recommended.
+Only used for filtering)
 	You can download the repeatmasker track data from the [UCSC Genome Browser](https://hgdownload.soe.ucsc.edu/downloads.html) and filter with something like:
 	zcat rmsk.txt.gz | awk '{print $6"\t"$7"\t"$8"\t"$12;}' > rmsk_hg19.bed